bcherry/adequatelygood/originalposts/sanerhtml5history.markdown

 Included in the laundry list of new features that are descending on the world of web development with HTML5 are two quite nice ones:  [History Management](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history) and [the `hashchange` event](https://developer.mozilla.org/en/DOM/window.onhashchange).
-These two features allow for much richer JavaScript applications.
+These two features allow for much richer and faster JavaScript applications.
 Let's start with a quick overview of what these provide.

 ## Hashchange